tartanrunner25/WRF-STILT_tutorial/Guide.md

 **Step 5)** If the run was a success, STILT trajectory and footprint files should be located in the out directory `./out`
 <br><br>

+# Acknowledgements

+Before we conclude, the authors would like to acknowledge John C. Lin and Thomas Nehrkorn for their support on WRF-STILT related activities.
+We would also like to acknowledge [NOAA's Air Resources Laboratory](https://www.arl.noaa.gov) for maintaining the HYSPLIT-STILT model code, and for sharing some of the scripts and configuration files provided below.
+While the authors are familar with the HYSPLIT-STILT modeling framework, note that we do have very busy work schedules and may not be able to immediately respond to every help request.

+We would finally like to acknowledge NOAA Climate Program Office’s Atmospheric Chemistry, Carbon Cycle, and Climate program (NA17OAR4310084) for supporting the work here.
+<br><br>

 # References